IBMTechSales/klp-workshop-labs/2162-LibertyApplicationManagement/README - Copy.md

       ```

     - OR, From OpenShift console: click on **Workloads** > **Pods**.
 Click on the pod and then click on the **Terminal** tab.
-    -
-2. Print the trace configuration into a config dropin file; for example:
+1. Print the trace configuration into a config dropin file; for example:

-   **Tip:** Run the command from inside the pod

    ```
    echo '<?xml version="1.0" encoding="UTF-8"?><server><logging traceSpecification="*=info:com.ibm.ws.webcontainer*=all" maxFileSize="100" maxFiles="10" /></server>' > /config/configDropins/overrides/trace.xml
    ```
-3. Make a request to the application to cause some trace to be generated:
+1. Make a request to the application to cause some trace to be generated:

-   **Tip:** Run the command from inside the pod

    ```
    curl http://localhost:9080/PlantsByWebSphere/
    ```
-4. Verify that traces have been started by listing the logs directory and noting the existence of a `trace.log` file:
+1. Verify that traces have been started by listing the logs directory and noting the existence of a `trace.log` file:
    ```
    ls -l /logs/
    ```
-5. Example output showing `trace.log`:
+1. Example output showing `trace.log`:
    ```
    $ ls -l /logs/
    total 280
    -rw-r-----.
 1 1000740000 root  23181 Feb 27 15:46 messages.log
    -rw-r-----.
 1 1000740000 root 211814 Feb 27 15:46 trace.log
    ```
-6. Disable the trace by deleting the config dropin:
+1. Disable the trace by deleting the config dropin:
    ```
    rm /config/configDropins/overrides/trace.xml
    ```
-7. Finally, let's download the trace.
+1. Finally, let's download the trace.
 First exit the pod:
    ```
    exit
    ```
-8. Then, use the `oc cp` command, replacing the pod name:
+1. Then, use the `oc cp` command, replacing the pod name:
    ```
    oc cp <pod-name>:/logs/trace.log trace.log
    ```